 Why study environment at Deakin?

 Deakin's environment courses have a strong focus on fieldwork.
-You will benefit from the experience that only field trips can provide and have the opportunity to gain real field-based - and job-ready - skills.
-Depending on your course, field activities can include learning skills such as how to handle native animals, measuring the health of freshwater environments, coastal planning, surveying wildlife populations, conducting sustainability assessments, and studying seals and penguins.
+They take you out of the classroom and into the field to give you the opportunity to gain the practical skills that only experience can provide.
+Depending on your course, field activities can include learning how to handle native animals, coastal planning, surveying wildlife populations, conducting sustainability assessments, and studying seals and penguins.

-The environment courses at Deakin have a core professional practice unit that includes a discipline-specific industry placement.
+Deakin's environment courses have a core professional practice unit that includes a discipline-specific industry placement.
 This puts you in touch with the environment industry through involvement with local councils, community groups and businesses dealing with environmental health issues like pollution control, recycling, ecotourism, as well as biodiversity conservation and management.

-Graduates have the opportunity to work in the public, private and not-for-profit sectors in a wide range of fields, including, but not limited to:
+Graduates have the potential to be involved with environmental developments that hold the key to the future.
+The hands-on experience gained in Deakin's environment courses, combined with the theoretical knowledge learned, provides graduates with a mix of skills highly valued by employers.
+Graduates may find opportunities to work in the public, private and not-for-profit sectors in a wide range of fields, including, but not limited to:

 - wildlife conservation and management